bstempi/blog/content/pages/about.rst

 Well, you know my name now...that's a good start.

-I live in the Philadelphia suburbs and recently graduated from \ `Temple University <http://www.temple.edu>`__ as an Information Science and Technology major.
+I live in Philadelphia and I'm a \ `Temple
+University <http://www.temple.edu>`__ alumnus with an Information Science and Technology BS.
 Here are some of the interesting academic things that I do (did):

 -  I maintain the official Java starter for `Vindinium <http://vindinium.org>`__